digiscot/digiscot-website/pages/basic-digital-skills.md

 permalink: /basic-digital-skills/
 ---

 We have adopted the [basic digital skills definition](http://www.go-on.co.uk/basic-digital-skills/) developed by [Go ON UK](http://www.go-on.co.uk).
+This highlights five key skills:

+1. Managing information
+2. Communicating
+3. Transacting
+4. Problem solving
+5. Creating

-This highlights five key skills, and for each of them explains a bit about online safety, along with examples of what these skills should enable people and organisations to do.
+For each of them the definition explains a bit about online safety, and gives examples of what these skills should enable people and organisations to do.

-## Managing information
+## 1. Managing information

-Find, manage and store digital information and content.
+**Find, manage and store digital information and content.**

-### Safety
+#### Safety

 * Identify and assess accurate sources of information
 * Use security tools when browsing the web
 * Regularly update and run virus checking software
 * Manage parental controls

-### Actions for individuals
+#### Actions for individuals

 * Use a search engine to find the information you need
 * Search for deals on comparison websites
 * Bookmark useful websites and services you use often
 * Store data on a device or in the cloud

-### Actions for organisations
+#### Actions for organisations

 * Store digital information on suppliers and customers
 * Search for new suppliers to find the best deals